djpr-data/djprlabourdash/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

 The different options for the `page` part of the `viz_` function names
+are:

-are: - `overview` for graphs on the Overview page; - `ind` for graphs on the Indicators page; - `gr` for graphs on the Inclusion page (formerly known as Groups); - `reg` for graphs on the Regions page; - `industries` for graphs on the Industries page.
+-   `overview` for graphs on the Overview page;
+-   `ind` for graphs on the Indicators page;
+-   `gr` for graphs on the Inclusion page (formerly known as Groups);
+-   `reg` for graphs on the Regions page;
+-   `industries` for graphs on the Industries page.

 ### Graph functions’ arguments

 **Each `viz_` function must have a first argument called `data`**.
-It can optionally have other arguments. **All arguments to `viz_` functions must have defaults supplied.**
+It can have other arguments, but this is optional. **All arguments to `viz_` functions must have defaults supplied.**

 Generally, the default to the `data` argument will involve a call to `filter_dash_data()`.
-This function takes a vector of ABS time series ID(s) and returns a dataframe containing the data corresponding to those IDs, if it is present in the data loaded into the dashboard.
+This function takes a vector of ABS time series ID(s) and returns a dataframe containing the data corresponding to those IDs, if the data is present in the data loaded into the dashboard.

 These are examples of **good `viz_` functions** that satisfy these
 requirements: